Lokad/Terab/spec/opreturn-prefix-guideline.md

 Any OP_RETURN protocol should be resilient to adversarial behaviors where participants can be expected to push garbage to the blockchain.
 However, there is a big difference between:

 * regular adversaries pushing garbage in your direction.
-* having the next Twitter generating collisions in your direction.
+* having the next large social network generating collisions in your direction.

 Adversaries have to pay transaction fees to garbage your protocol which is not an economically efficient form of attack.
 However, the next large social network might _profitably_ collide with your protocol while doing it _at scale_.